-Papers can be found describing special image browsers [e.g. Furnas 86; Sarkar and Brown 92] or describing applications including 2D browsers [Funke, Neal, and Paul 93; Rein and Ellis 91] but very few studies have compared browser user interfaces or provided guidelines for their design or use.
+Papers can be found describing particular types of image browsers [e.g. Furnas 86; Sarkar and Brown 92] or describing applications including 2D browsers [Funke, Neal, and Paul 93] but very few studies have compared browser user interfaces or provided guidelines for their design or use.
 Overviews have been said to help people keep track of their location.
 Shneiderman [Shneiderman 92] has identified two dimensional browsers as a case of multiple window coordination and gives three examples.
-Windowing versus scrolling has been studied, mainly in the context of large text documents [Bury, Boyle, Evey and Neal 82].
+Windowing versus scrolling has been studied, mainly in the context of large text documents.
 Leung presents four techniques (two screens, split screen, bifocal display and fisheye view) with examples and some rough guidelines [Leung 89].
 Beard [Beard and Walker 90] gives several examples of the use of 2D browsing in radiology, hypertext and other information systems.
 They describe an experiment which evaluates the usefulness of roaming and zooming techniques compared to simple scroll bars.
 The display of a miniature overview was again found helpful, and zooming and roaming were found superior to scrolling only.
-Schaffer et al. demonstrated the benefit of fisheye views for hierarchically clustered networks [Schaffer et al., 93].
-In the context of the remote real time exploration of a pathology sample we have shown [Plaisant, Carr and Hasegawa 92] that an intermediate view (between the overview and the detailed view) becomes useful when the overview-to-detail ratio is larger than 1:20.
+Schaffer et al. demonstrated the benefit of fisheye views over a crude zoom and replace interface for hierarchically clustered networks [Schaffer et al., 94].
+In the context of the remote real time exploration of a pathology sample we have shown [Plaisant, Carr and Hasegawa 92] that an intermediate view (between the overview and the detailed view) becomes useful when the zooming factor is larger than 1:20.
 At higher ratios the overview alone could even become an hindrance to appropriate image exploration.